lluiscanet/CarND-LaneLinesDetection/writeup_solution.md

 ###1.
 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-I have created a method called lane_detection, which defines the processing pipeline for an individual image.
+A method called lane_detection was created, which defines the processing pipeline for an individual image.
 This pipeline has the following steps:

 1. Convert image to grayscale
 2. Apply gaussian blur to the grayscale image with a kernel of 5 pixels as a pre-processing step for edge detection